 The Collision Repair and Refinishing program is a CTE pathway program.
-It combines technical, academic and workplace skills in an integrated curriculum in accordance with The Inter-Industry Conference on Auto Collision Repair (I-CAR) curriculum programs, all National Automotive Technicians Education Foundation (NATEF) Skill/Program Certification standards, and Automotive Service Excellence (ASE) guidance and directives.
+It combines technical, academic and workplace skills in an integrated curriculum in accordance with The Inter-Industry Conference on Auto Collision Repair (I-CAR) curriculum programs, and Automotive Service Excellence (ASE) guidance and directives.
 The major technical skills and abilities for each course offering are outlined below.
 The Collision Repair and Refinishing Program incorporates the applied academic and workplace skills for each of the required collision repair, refinish and painting areas utilizing the I-CAR Live Curriculum.
 The I-CAR curriculum prepares students for careers and/or further education in collision repair and refinishing within the Transportation Technology Cluster.
-This CTE pathway program consists of the following courses: Paint and Refinishing, Non-Structural Analysis and Damage Repair, - Structural Analysis and Damage Repair, in Structural Analysis and Damage Repair, and Electrical Components.